 I am about a quarter of the way through, and enjoying it.
 The hilarity of the unsuccessful attempt to trick Don Abbondio into solemnizing the marriage of Renzo and Lucia is increased by the simultaneously unsuccessful first attempt to kidnap the bride - the sheer chaos of that scene reaches the level of cinematic farce.

 I read The Betrothed many years ago with a wonderful book club and am so glad I read it.
 I think there are quite a few similarities between Ivanhoe by Sir Walter Scott and The Betrothed, which were written about the same time.
-The Betrothed is a much more fun to read, though.
+The Betrothed is much more fun to read, though.

 As for humor in writing, one author whose humor is a surprise is Marilynne Robinson.
 A friend and I met to discuss Gilead at a local coffee shop.
 I imagined that we would get into deep and weighty discussions about this beautiful book, perhaps about Calvinism, but instead we reviewed so many comic moments that we almost got tossed out of the coffee shop for laughing so loud.